The changes you need to make to prepare your farming business for a no-deal Brexit.

 Genetically modified organisms (GMOs)

-After the UK leaves the EU, the same controls on the environmental release of GMOs will continue to apply and will be implemented by the competent authorities in the UK.
+The same controls on the environmental release of GMOs will apply and will be implemented by the competent authorities in the UK.

 For more information, see developing genetically modified organisms (GMOs) if there’s no Brexit deal.

-You’ll still be able to buy the same amount and quality of fertiliser if the UK leaves the EU without a deal.
+You’ll still be able to buy the same amount and quality of fertiliser.
 For 2 years after the UK leaves the EU, all products can still be sold under:

 - the domestic framework